levidurfee/do-alpha/docs/factory.md

 # doFactory

 Please make sure you first read the [getting started](getting-started.md) doc before trying anything else.
+You **MUST** set your DigitalOcean API Token as an environment variable in order for the `doFactory` to work.

 ## Creating